itaysarfaty/compare-sorts/README.md

 1. Create a class that `extends Sort<T>`
 2. Pass sort name to super in constructor
-3. Supply Sort function with 2 params
+3. Define a `sort` method with 2 params
    1. array: T[]
-   2. compare function
+   2. compareFn<T>

+Sorts should not sort in place.